mweagle/Sparta/docs_source/content/reference/step/fargate.md

 {{< tweet 1073347546553217024 >}}

-While Serverless and FaaS are often used interchangably, there are types of workloads that are more challenging to move to FaaS.
+While Serverless and FaaS are often used interchangeably, there are types of workloads that are more challenging to move to FaaS.
 Perhaps due to third party libraries, latency, or storage requirements, the FaaS model isn't an ideal fit.
 An example that is commonly provided is the need